What is a Cryptographer?

 B. Cryptanalysis is the study of "breaking" cryptographic designs

-C. Cryptology = A + B
+C. Cryptology = A combination of both A + B

 What does a Cryptographer do?

 Encryption was once used solely for military purposes, but in today's world, encryption is needed for all kinds of uses.

 Cryptography helps to build trust between businesses, and keeps hackers out of important data systems as much as possible.
 Most cryptography is done by computer software and specialized hardware devices.